-- What documentation is needed to receive disability services?
+2. What documentation is needed to receive disability services?

-- What types of accommodations are available?
+3. What types of accommodations are available?

-- How do my instructors know what services I am eligible to receive?
+4. How do my instructors know what services I am eligible to receive?

-Once the student meets with the Educational Counselor in the Academic Success Center and a plan for accommodations has been established, the next step is the notification of faculty and staff.
-Letters are written to notify the instructors that, "John Doe is a student in your (specified) class that has a documented disability."
-The letter further elaborates on what accommodations are necessary for that student.
+Once the student meets with the Accommodations and Accessibility Counselor and a plan for accommodations has been established, the next step is to notify necessary faculty and staff.
+Accommodations memos are written to notify the instructors that, "John Doe is a student in your class that has a documented disability."
+The memo further elaborates on what accommodations are necessary for that student.

 5. How frequently do I need to update my file for accommodations?